8Stringking/Hyperion-Deathcore-Milestone/README.md

 <img src="assets/testing-images/citystates-html-validation.jpg" width=80%>
 <p>Above is the validation for the HTML code using <a href="https://validator.w3.org/">W3C Markup</a>

-<h1>Device Testing/Responsive Design Testing</h1>
+<h1>Manual Device Testing/Responsive Design Testing</h1>
-<p>Below is images of the tours page on a number of different devices to test and show the website's responsive design.
-In order, the devices are</p> Galaxy S8,Iphone 5,
+<p>I have carried out manual testing on the following devices to test responsiveness, all links and videos and music tracks and features all worked correctly.
+The devices were tested on the following:</p>
 <ul>
 <li>Galaxy S8</li>
 <li>iphone 5</li>